saforem2/l2hmc-qcd/README.md

 ## Acknowledgement

+> **Note**<br>
-> This research used resources of the Argonne Leadership Computing Facility, which is a DOE Office of Science User Facility supported under contract DE_AC02-06CH11357.
-This work describes objective technical results and analysis.
-Any subjective views or opinions that might be expressed in the work do not necessarily represent the views of the U.S. DOE or the United States Government.
+> This research used resources of the Argonne Leadership Computing Facility, which is a DOE Office of Science User Facility supported under contract DE_AC02-06CH11357.<br>
+> This work describes objective technical results and analysis.<br>
+> Any subjective views or opinions that might be expressed in the work do not necessarily represent the views of the U.S. DOE or the United States Government.